 3. Bishan-ang Mo Kio Park

-One of the largest and beautiful parks in the central Singapore region namely, Bishan-Ang Mo Kio Park remains a perfect spot for the visitors for a day out picnic or partying with the family, friends and colleagues.
+One of the largest and beautiful parks in the central Singapore region namely, Bishan-Ang Mo Kio Park remains a perfect spot for the visitors for a picnic day or partying with the family, friends, and colleagues.
 The river in the park gives you an opportunity to meander with the lush banks of the wildflowers.
 The main features here include a wheelchair-accessible merry-go-round and wheelchair swing.
 The idea is to allow children with special needs to play together with their non-disabled friends.
-Its lush green forests, rare animals’ views, pond gardens and river plains make it a suitable place for locals and tourists for all sorts of recreational activities.
+Its lush green forests, rare animals’ views, pond gardens, and river plains make it a suitable place for locals and tourists for all sorts of recreational activities.

 4. Malay Village